So Much Depends Upon The Federal Reserve

 The leadership of the Federal Reserve has kept things pretty much on track for the past nine years.
 But, now there are a lot of changes in the air, a lot of uncertainty that we are going to have to deal with.

-First of all there is a new Federal Reserve chairman, Jerome Powell, taking over the “hot seat” in January.
+First of all, there is a new Federal Reserve chairman, Jerome Powell, taking over the “hot seat” in January.
 Mr. Powell, as I have written, is an unknown quantity, although he has been a member of the Fed’s board for a couple of years.

 Then, there will be a whole new team accompanying Mr. Powell into the battle.
 President Trump still has two more open spaces on the board to fill - possibly three if Ms. Yellen resigns when her term as Fed chair ends.
 Thus, there will be at least three, given one of Mr. Trump’s appointments that has already been seated, if not four new voices to accompany the new Fed chair into the new year.